rogerbeecham/uk-general-election-vis/README.md

 A key measure used to characterise shifting voting preference in the graphic is [Butler two-party Swing](https://en.wikipedia.org/wiki/Swing_\(United_Kingdom\)#Original_mathematical_calculation).
+The measure requires a little interpretation: it represents the average change in share of the vote won by two parties contesting successive elections.
+So in this case this means mostly adding the rise in the Conservative’s vote share and fall in Labour’s vote share between 2017 and 2019 and dividing by two.
+However, a swing to the Conservatives from Labour could actually manifest in three ways:

+  - an increase in Conservative vote share and a decrease in Labour vote share
+  - an increase in both Conservative and Labour vote share, but with the Conservative increase outstripping that of Labour’s
+  - a decrease in both Conservative and Labour vote share, but with the Conservative decline being less severe than that of Labour’s

 Below we generate a new dataframe (`data_plot`) storing this derived measure, join this to the boundary data and make a few edits for plotting purposes (for example abbreviating Region names).